smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### ETH_HTTP_URL

-(Only has effect if USE_LEGACY_ETH_ENV_VARS is enabled)
+(Only has effect if `USE_LEGACY_ETH_ENV_VARS` is enabled)

 - Default: _none_

-This should be set to the http URL that points to the same eth node as the primary.
-If set, Chainlink will automatically use HTTP mode for heavy requests, which can improve reliability.
+This should be set to the HTTP URL that points to the same ETH node as the primary.
+If set, the Chainlink node will automatically use HTTP mode for heavy requests, which can improve reliability.

 ### ETH_SECONDARY_URLS

-(Only has effect if USE_LEGACY_ETH_ENV_VARS is enabled)
+(Only has effect if `USE_LEGACY_ETH_ENV_VARS` is enabled)

 - Default: _none_

-If set, transactions will also be broadcast to this secondary ethereum node.
-This allows transaction broadcasting to be more robust in the face of primary ethereum node bugs or failures.
+If set, transactions will also be broadcast to this secondary Ethereum node.
+This allows transaction broadcasting to be more robust in the face of primary Ethereum node bugs or failures.

-It is recommended to set at least one secondary eth node here that is different from your primary.
+It is recommended to set at least one secondary ETH node here that is different from your primary.

 Multiple URLs can be specified as a comma-separated list e.g.